 “Why are you cast down, O my soul, and why are you in turmoil within me?
 Hope in God; for I shall again praise him, my salvation and my God.”—Psalm 43:5

 10. We choose to worship

 “Worship has been misunderstood as something that arises from a feeling which ‘comes upon you,’ but it is vital that we understand that it is rooted in a conscious act of the will, to serve and obey the Lord Jesus Christ.”—Graham Kendrick

-There are times when something stirs in our hearts and everything inside of us responds in worship, but those are grace-filled promptings of the Spirit.
-It’s important that we make worship a conscience choice, and a wilful act.
+There are times when something stirs in our hearts and everything inside of us responds in true worship, but those are grace-filled promptings of the Spirit.
+It’s important that we make worship a conscious choice, and a willful act.

 11. Worship must be grounded in truth

 “The worship to which we are called in our renewed state is far too important to be left to personal preferences, to whims, or to marketing strategies.
 It is the pleasing of God that is at the heart of worship.
 Therefore, our worship must be informed at every point by the Word of God as we seek God’s own instructions for worship that is pleasing to Him.”—R.C.
 Sproul

 While we all have personal preferences for the kinds of music we enjoy or the sort of environments we find most worshipful, our praise should be grounded in our common understanding of God from his word.

 Download our free Tech Team Prayer Video for your worship software: We’ve created a short video that you can use to pray with your media team before services.
 It’s a great start to get in the right frame of mind for serving for your worship gatherings and super easy to add to your church presentation software.
 Download your FREE video today!